 This has also been, I think, the Eat phase of our year’s journey: we’re both FAT.
 (Don't eat something called Dancing Potatoes.
 You’ll never be the same again.
 Well, your waistline won’t.)

 I loved it here. it’s one of the best places I’ve ever known.
 I don’t think I’ve ever been happier -- or luckier -- than I am right now, (and I'm pretty sure that's not all down to being here and not AT WORK).
-I hope — and am pretty sure — that we'll be taking that happiness away with me, wherever we go.
+I hope — and am pretty sure — that we'll be taking that happiness away with us, wherever we go.
 (As well as the few dozen extra pounds...)

 Where we’re going right now is the Outer Hebrides.
 And if we’re also moving onto Pray, then I’m guessing it’s going to have something to do with the weather.